RickStrahl/Commander-MarkdownMonster-Addin/readme.md

 Each script is generated into a self-contained CSharp class that is compiled into its own assembly and then loaded and executed from the generated in-memory assembly.

-If there are source code errors that cause a compiler error, the Addin displays the compiler error messages along with the line number where errors occurred.
+If there are source code errors that cause a compilation error, the Addin displays the compiler error messages along with the line number where errors occurred which are adjusted for your code and match the line numbers in the script editor.

+Runtime errors capture only the error as it occurs in the code.
+Unfortunately no

-Runtime errors capture the last Call Stack information and provide the last executing line of code that caused the error.
+the last Call Stack information and provide the last executing line of code that caused the error.
 This may not always represent the real source of the error since you are executing generated code, but often it does provide some insight into code generated.

-Both Compiler and Runtime errors also display the source code along with line numbers so you can co-relate compiler errors to specific lines in the source code:

 ### Simple Examples
 The following script in the figure retrieves the active document's filename, then shows a directory listing of Markdown Files in the same folder in the Console, and then asks if you want to open the listed files in the editor: